 Additionally, Bardeen empowers you to incorporate AI into your workflow without coding through integrations like OpenAI.

-After you install the extension and create a free account, you can access content hidden behind a paywall by running one of the following pre-built automations (or playbooks, as we call them).
+After you install the extension and create an account, you can access content hidden behind a paywall by running one of the following pre-built automations (or playbooks, as we call them).

 Remove a hard paywall with web archives